 The opposite problem which we are seeing more and more of is an overbite.
 Also, called brachygnathism or a Class 2 Malocclusion.
 This is where the top jaw is relatively too long for the mandibles.
 This can result in a much bigger problem for those dogs affected.
 Even as puppies the lower deciduous canines can be in such a position that they strike the roof of the mouth.
 Anyone who has played with puppies knows that these are sharp and painful teeth.
 Every time these puppies close their mouths it hurts.
 This also will occur with the following adult canine teeth too.
 However, they are much larger and can cause much more of a problem with the dog’s mouth.

 In puppies with an overbite, it may be necessary to remove the lower deciduous canines early (12 weeks of age) to stop them being in pain until those teeth fall out.
-If the adult teeth are in a similar positon (which they are normally are) then they can cause fistulae (holes) to form in the roof of the mouth.
+If the adult teeth are in a similar position (which they normally are) then they can cause fistulae (holes) to form in the roof of the mouth.
 These teeth should be examined by a Vet and plans put in place to resolve the problem.